Killing the city centre

 Overall, Aberdeen is an elegant city, which has been spared the worst ravages of the recession.
 But what should be its heart – Union Street – is a disgrace.
 It should be pedestrianised, its buildings should be cleaned up, there should be trees and other aesthetic elements.
 In short, it should acquire some of the features that are now recognised worldwide as being necessary for a healthy city centre.

 None of what I am saying here is new or original.
 It is a matter of consensus in Aberdeen that something must be done.
 Only, nothing is being done.
 It is time to act, and in recognition of this I have established an expert group in my university to work on some proposals that we will then put to the city and its stakeholders.
-Revitalising Aberdeen’s city centre is now urgent.Explore posts in the same categories: photography, society comment below, or link to this permanent URL from your own site.
+Revitalising Aberdeen’s city centre is now urgent.photography, society comment below, or link to this permanent URL from your own site.